-While you can receive quality PT education at many schools across the nation, together the five very important features built in to our entry-level program that sets us apart:
+While you can receive quality PT education at many schools across the nation, together the seven very important features built in to our entry-level program that sets us apart:

 Everything we do is integrated with our vision of "Uniting Christianity with Healthcare Education" and our mission "To empower students who dream of becoming excellent physical therapists".
 Every aspect of learning and interaction with faculty and clinicians is integrated with the goal to serve the whole person not just the physical needs of patients.